SystemsApproach/ops/provision.rst

 instead with artifacts left behind by the hardware provisioning process described in Section 3.1.
 One way to think about this that the task of booting hardware into the "ready" state involves installing and configuring several platform subsystems.
-It's these platform subsystems that Terraform interacts with.
+It is these platform subsystems that Terraform interacts with.

 This chapter describes both sides of :numref:`Figure %s <fig-infra>` starting with provisioning physical infrastructure.
 Our approach is to focus on the challenge of provisioning an entire site the first time.
 We comment on the simpler problem of incrementally provisioning individual resources as relevant details emerge.